peermusic/file-system/README.md

 // If filename is not set, file.name will be used fs.add({filename: '...', file: File}, callback)

+// Add a single file to the filesystem using a array buffer fs.addArrayBuffer({filename: '...', arrayBuffer: ArrayBuffer)

 // Add multiple files to the filesystem fs.addMultiple([{filename: '...', file: File}, /* ... */], callback)